lemon07r/EvolutionOfJianghu-AMA-EnglishMod/README.md

 CAUTION - There will be bugs.
 Cadenza has found and fixed as many as he could before greenlighting this release but we still need a lot more testing and feedback from you guys!
 Find more info on how the mod works and how to use it below, straight from the mod maker himself, Cadenza.
 I will be working to make a simpler more beginner friendly guide in the future.

 IMPORTANT - This mod breaks old saves because some untranslated stuff gets hardcoded into the save for some reason.
 We also need help improving the translation since a lot of old manual translations had to be removed for MTL because of a lot of big changes from the developer.
+Also make sure to delete any files from the old mod by either doing a clean install of the game or verifying the game files with steam from properties.

 Important files and procedure :